adityas129/blog/content/questions.md

 * Is specialization in technical skills worth it or is being a generalist more aligned for my goals?
     - If generalization is the answer, how do I beocme the best generalist that I can be?
 * How to make deeper connections with people around me?
+* What is inhibiting me from making progress 10 times faster in my chosen vertical?
+* If I had 10x more agency, what would I do to solve the problems I am solving right now?
 &nbsp;
 &nbsp;
 &nbsp;